Some 20 - 25 minutes of running can transform your mind, body, and soul.

 You are living your life to the fullest:

-# 69: More importantly, running will not just add the numbers.
+# 70: Running will not just add the numbers.
 It will also add and improve the quality of life.
 For example, you have 41% lower risk of getting cataracts, which is the leading cause of vision loss and blindness in elderly.